402.1State's Right to Appeal

 - Contained a term of imprisonment that is for a duration not authorized for the defendant’s class of offense and prior record of conviction level; or

 - Imposed an intermediate punishment based on findings of extraordinary mitigating circumstances that are not supported by evidence or are insufficient as a matter of law to support the dispositional deviation.

 For more information, see the related entry on Double Jeopardy – Retrial and Appeal.
 When the state appeals a motion to suppress, the prosecutor must “timely file” the certificate required by G.S.
-15A-979(c).
+15A-979(c) (verifying that the appeal is not being take for the purpose of delay, and the excluded evidence is essential to the case).
 In State v.
 Turner, 305 N.C.
 356 (1982), the court ruled that such a certificate is timely filed if it is filed before the record on appeal is certified to the appellate division.
 See also State v.
 Blandin, 60 N.C.
 App 271 (1983) (holding that certificate was not timely filed when it was not filed before the record on appeal was certified).

 Release Pending Appeal?